The Capitol Report: Candidates get creative in collecting nomination signatures amid social distancing requirements

 “We started thinking in our campaign, ‘Well, what if we had a hundred people do that?’” he said.
 “If we can get even 10 signatures at 80 percent of the locations — 800 signatures is nearly enough alone to get on the ballot.”

-Pocan’s campaign is moving forward with the idea tomorrow.
-Homes around the 2nd Congressional District, denoted by a “Sign Nomination Papers for Mark Pocan Here” yard sign, will have tables, nomination forms and a new pen for each signer.
+Pocan’s campaign is moving forward with the idea.
+Homes around the 2nd Congressional District, denoted by a “Sign Nomination Papers for Mark Pocan Here” yard sign, have tables, nomination forms and a new pen for each signer.

 “We’re hoping it works out as a really powerful day of getting signatures,” he said.